-He lied.
+He lied about flying in the snow being amazing.
 It was worse than bad.
 I sat aside my accio’d school broom, being buffered by wind and icy snow.
 Even though I’d cast warming and anti-freezing spells over everything and everyone, I still felt as if my hands were frozen onto the wood in front of me.
 Around me, the others were laughing and looping through the air.
 I stared at Callie in horror as she dipped the tips of her shoes in the partially frozen lake.

 “Don’t do that!”
 I shrieked, “You’ll fall in and get hypothermia!”
 But my words were snatched away by the wind.
 I knew without looking that Scorpius was behind me somewhere; I always seemed to know where he was these days.